Debt recovery lawyers are legal professionals who focus on legally recovering debts and enforcement of money orders.

 In a downturn in the economy, such as post-COVID-19, there is a rise in delinquent debts and bad or late payments.
 This has a knock-on effect.

-Debt recovery solicitors can help with:
+Debt collection solicitors can help with:

 However, in relation to the legal collection of debts, this article will explain the above in more detail below.